paulsengroup/hictk/docs/installation_src.rst

                 -s compiler.cppstd=17 \
                 --output-folder=./build/ \
                 .

+  # If you are facing errors like
+  # ConanException: These libraries were built, but were not used in any boost module
+  # when building boost with Conan, locate the conan profile (e.g. by running conan profile path default)
+  # and add the following lines at the end of the profile:
+  # [tool_requires]
+  # boost/*: b2/5.2.1

   # Do not pass -G Ninja if you want CMake to use make instead of ninja
   # Use clang whenever possible, as that usually leads to significantly faster hictk binaries.